Carlos Enrique Díaz de León: Presidency

 A few hours later, Peurifoy, who had played a role in the organization of the coup, informed Díaz that he would have to resign; according to the CIA officer who spoke to Díaz, this was because he was "not convenient for American foreign policy."
 Witnesses later stated that Díaz' removal took place at 4 AM in Díaz' home.
 According to eyewitnesses, Peurifoy wore a shoulder-holster to the meeting, as was his wont at the time.
 Peurifoy harshly criticized Díaz for letting Árbenz criticize the United States in his resignation speech.
-At the same time, a U.S.-trained pilot bombed the Guatemalan army's main powder magazine, to try and intimidate Díaz.
-Díaz said much later that Peurifoy had given him with a list of names, claiming that the people on it were all communists, and demanded that all of them be shot by the next day.
-Díaz said that he had refused, and that this had further antagonized Peurifoy.
+At the same time, a U.S.-trained pilot bombed the Guatemalan army's main powder magazine to try to intimidate Díaz.
+Díaz said much later that Peurifoy had given him a list of names, claiming that the people on it were all communists, and demanded that all of them be shot by the next day.
+Díaz said that he had refused and that this had further antagonized Peurifoy.
 After being berated at the meeting, he told Peurifoy that he would resign, and that he and Sanchez would withdraw from the junta.
 Monzón then entered and announced that he was forming the new junta.
 The other members of Monzón's junta were José Luis Cruz Salazar and Mauricio Dubois.
 Life magazine described Monzón as having "a more impressive anti-Communist record" than Díaz.